 Welcome back to Part 2 of our Meal Prepping guide.
-This week, we're sharing our favorite products to help you meal prepping efficiently.
+This week, we're sharing our favorite products to help meal prep efficiently.

 Planning & Shopping:

 Brief part 1 recap: We choose our weekly meals together as a family on Saturdays during breakfast.
-Be sure to follow us on Pinterest for simple vegan and gluten-free meal ideas - this is where we pull most of our recipes from.
+Be sure to follow us on Pinterest for our fave vegan and gluten-free meal ideas - this is where we pull most of our recipes from.
 We plan one large breakfast (to be portioned out through the entire week), and seven dinners.
 The leftovers from each dinner get used for lunch the following day.
 When shopping for groceries each Sunday, I always stick to my list.
-By sticking to an organized list, our family has saved an average of $150 a week (more on that next week).
+By sticking to an organized list, our family has saved an average of $150 a week.
 I definitely recommend finding a printable list or phone app to keep everything organized.
 We really love the Any.Do app, or this printable from Etsy.

 Prepping can seem like the most daunting task, but it can also be the most fun.
 If your kids are old enough, I definitely recommend including them as much as possible.
 It is a great opportunity for them to learn about the fresh ingredients that go into their meals.
 In order to prep efficiently, you will need a great set of tools - I’ve listed some of my faves to get you started.
 What other tools do you use to prep your food?